 Uniqueness within the Universe

 Plants – just as human beings – are displaying a number of various characters in terms of their sexuality.
 What is totally accustomed by natural laws in the plant world, however, could be a huge matter of argument and intolerance in the human globe.
 In that term bay, that is a member of the Lauraceae family, could easily fit in the divided nature of human society, as it is a dioecious being, having the male and female reproductive organs in separate individuals.
-On Crete, the beautiful male flower clusters bloom in yellowish, while the female ones are rather greenish.
+On Crete, the beautiful male flower clusters bloom in yellowish colour, while the female ones are rather greenish.

 As an evergreen shrub, bay could possibly be harvested for distillation at any time of the year.
 However, when it is collected around the summer months, we might get the energy of the young shoots and the ripening berries, while later in the year we would include the richness of the ripe fruits, and with them comes a slightly different chemical composition and fragrance profile.
 The bay leaves that I distilled in Crete for hydrosol was collected in springtime and included some very young, still pepper-size berries.
 The distillation surprised me by an aromatic water with super intensive aroma, and as it showed later, fairly long shelf-life that is not what you mostly find in descriptions.